The 2018 Winner Is:

 4) Personal bio/resume.
 Five film projects will be chosen for a 5 – 7 minute live pitch session to be held in front of a festival audience and a panel of industry judges on the stage.
 The prize-winner will receive camera, lighting, and post-production packages including sound design and mix.

 The short film will premiere at the 2020 Annapolis Film Festival, should it meet our usual standards.

 You may submit your project through FilmFreeway at https://filmfreeway.com/AnnapolisFilmFestival until December 1, 2018.
 After that you may submit your project by emailing the PDF package directly to firstname.lastname@example.org Final deadline for submissions is Jan.
 31, 2019 The Annapolis Film Festival is proud to announce its inaugural Shorts Challenge – a pitch competition!
-This year’s topic is women/girls issues at home & around the globe.
+This year’s topic is Truth in Storytelling.
 Please submit a synopsis of your short film concept that meets this theme.
 No more than one page is advised.
 Both narrative and documentary concepts are accepted.
 In addition, please send a photo deck of prospective film subjects and/or a written description of the main ones.
 Video clips allowed, but not required.
 Please send a personal bio/resume as well as a short preliminary budget.
 Please email all of this to email@example.com by January 31, 2019 with the subject line AFF Shorts Challenge.

 · All proposals will be reviewed by a selected group of industry professionals.
 Five film projects will be chosen for a live pitch session during the Annapolis Film Festival, March 21 – March 24, 2019, to be held in front of a festival audience.
 Filmmakers will have five to seven minutes to pitch their stories and show short clips (if available, not mandatory) of their concept to three industry judges on the stage who will critique the pitches in front of the audience.